schiru/code-hero-challenge/javascript/array-sum-pairs/README.md

 - If no valid pair of integers can be found, return `undefined`
 - Your implementation must work for several different arrays of variadic length
+- Your implementation will also run against an array of 5.000.000 integers

+## Winner

+- The Winner will be the one that can submit the most performant version until until Friday 2pm CET

 ## Testing